zamoraricardo15/Computational-statistics-UCR/README.md

 # Computational-statistics
-Computational statistics labs - UCR
+Computational statistics labs assignements - UCR - group 1 working with classmates of the course